 The built-in feature in Android helps view the amount of space consumed by various categories of data, but just not the actual availability of space used by specific folders and files.
 You’ll need a new Google application named Files Go for this.
-It’s available for free on the Play Store, so go on and get it.
+It’s free on the Play Store, so go on and get it.
 When you launch the app, you’ll be prompted to allow storage privileges and app access, so go through that process before proceeding to the main menu.

 Remove any unneeded applications, photographs, or data.

 This is, without a doubt, the far more apparent answer.